opendatateam/udata/docs/system-dependencies.md

     * libxslt
 * Misc dependencies
     * liblzma (required to load GeoZones)
-    * libyaml (not mandatory but speed up the yaml processing)
+    * libyaml (not mandatory but speeds up the yaml processing)
     * libffi (required by bcrypt)

-!!! note
-    By the time this project was started, Python 3 did not have great third dependencies support and some requirements weren't suported yet so it was started with Python 2.7.

 ### Debian/Ubuntu